Richard-J-Oconnor/Active-Directory-Deployment/README.md

 </p>

 <h1>Active Directory deployed in the Cloud (Azure)</h1>
-This guide outlines the implementaiton of Active Directory within Azure Virtual Machines.<br/>
+This guide outlines the implementation of Active Directory within Azure Virtual Machines.<br/>

 <h2>Environments and Technologies Used</h2>